coulof/katacoda-scenarios/kubernetes-csi/step2.md

-In this step we will enable the CSI flags
+In this step we will enable the CSI flags.
+These steps have to be done on EVERY nodes of your cluster (master and workers)

 ## Update kubelet configuration
-On master :

 ```
 echo "VolumeSnapshotDataSource: true
 KubeletPluginsWatcher: true